HSE Orders Immediate Corrective Measures After €150 Million Deficit in First Two Months of 2026

 What's Next

 Regional managers have been given a tight deadline to submit cost-saving plans.
 The HSE's performance will be closely monitored by the Department of Health and the Oireachtas health committee.
-Full details of the HSE's financial position are available via The Irish Times.
+Full details of the HSE's financial position are available via The Irish Times and the HSE's press office.